chris-lovejoy/site/_pages/services.md

 </div> -->

-## Building AI products in 2026 requires a fundamentally different approach
+## Building AI products today requires a fundamentally different approach

-The arrival of LLMs has created unprecedented opportunities in healthcare AI - but also new challenges that many teams are struggling to fully capitalise upon.
+The arrival of LLMs has created unprecedented opportunities in healthcare AI - but also new challenges that many teams are struggling to fully capitalize upon.

-I see three critical challenges holding teams back:
+The three critical challenges I see holding teams back are:

 #### 1. **The MVP-to-production chasm**

 We've seen how easy it is to make an impressive demo - and how hard it is to deploy something that provides real-world value.
 In mission-critical industries like healthcare, the bar needs to be high.

-I help teams design pragmatic evaluations, tailored to their stage of product development, to enable targetted iteration, achieve safe and effective performance and then maintain it through robust post-deployment monitoring.
+I help teams design pragmatic evaluations, tailored to their stage of product development, to enable targeted iteration, achieve safe and effective performance and then maintain it through robust post-deployment monitoring.
 I've built systems that [have achieved state-of-the-art performance and delighted healthcare users](https://www.youtube.com/watch?v=cZ5ZJy19KMo).

 #### 2. **Domain expertise matters more than ever**

 With LLMs, words are the new code.
 Your prompts, instructions, and evaluation criteria are now core parts of your system - and you need a way to systematically bake in the insights from those who deeply understand the domain.

-Domain experts and engineers often speak different langauges - and traditional software development workflows weren't designed for this new collaborative paradigm.
+Domain experts and engineers often speak different languages - and traditional software development workflows weren't designed for this new collaborative paradigm.

 I help teams bridge this gap.
 As a doctor by background who's spent years building AI systems, I understand both worlds.
 I've designed workflows, tools and processes [to convert domain expertise into domain expert LLM applications](https://www.youtube.com/watch?v=MRM7oA3JsFs).